-On a recent poll in the Girls that Scuba Facebook group when being asked about dive training that people found very beneficial, Self reliant scuba diving seemed to pop up the most.
+On a poll in the Girls that Scuba Facebook group about training that people found beneficial, self reliant diving was incredibly popular.
 So we thought we’d dig deeper and find out more about what exactly self reliant diving is?

 What is the self reliant diver course?

-“Self reliant diver” is a course that is a PADI certified program and has become more and more popular over the past year.
-Many other agencies also run a self reliant program and it can also appear under other guises and in some circumstances is called “Solo diver”.
-It is not the encouragement to go diving alone by any means, it is purely the train of thought, that you are prepared to deal with the majority of any possible emergencies by yourself.
+“Self reliant diver” is a PADI certified program which has become more and more popular over the past few years.
+Many other agencies also run a self reliant program and it can also appear under other guises.
+The course may also be called “Solo Diver”.
+It is not the encouragement to go diving alone by any means.
+It is purely the idea that you are prepared to deal with the majority of possible emergencies by yourself.

 The self reliant course trains you to be pretty much “ready for anything” and self prepared.

 Scuba diving, along with any adventure sport has an element of risk.
-We, as humans are not designed to breathe underwater, and as such, have to rely on our equipment and skills to ensure that we return to the surface safely.
+We, as humans are not designed to breathe underwater.
+As such, we have to rely on our equipment and skills to ensure that we return to the surface safely.

 Now, of those fatalities, and in general, any accidents when diving, the main cause is diver error.
-No matter how comfortable you are with anything in life, it is all too easy to become complacent and that is when you make mistakes.
-Running through the same checks and routine every time you go diving can seem easy which is when you can forget.
+No matter how comfortable you are with anything in life, it is all too easy to become complacent.
+That is when you make mistakes.
+Running the same checks and routine every time you go diving can seem easy, which is when you can forget.

 As a scuba diving professional there is an additional pressure on you, whether you are guiding certified divers or teaching students.
 You need to mentally and physically prepare yourself and then go through the same again for your class or clients.